zegetech/zegetech.github.io/_posts/2019-08-30-unveiling-mpesa-daraja-2-0.md

 Simplicity simply means addressing these issues and other unlisted issues experienced while integrating the current Daraja APIs.

-Let's now jump straight into addressing them, think through them and try to determine whether we can design a beautiful Daraja API that's easy to use, standardized, secure, easy to connect to, *consitent in terms of data formats and naming and one with self descriptive requests and responses.*
+Let's now jump straight into addressing them, think through them and try to determine whether we can design a beautiful Daraja API that's easy to use, standardized, secure, easy to connect to, consistent in terms of data formats and naming and one with self descriptive requests and responses.

 ### Design

 The design of any API, not only financial APIs, greatly affects the above issues.
 Since APIs are mostly developed for use by others, it is strongly recommended that a standardized and widely accepted format should be followed while designing it.
 The standardization runs right from overlooked things like naming conventions, data formats like date formats to technical things like API definition/specification and the widespread acceptability of REST APIs.

 It's also evident from the Payments survey that more than 90% of the developers interviewed prefer using REST APIS.
 This simply dictates that Daraja 2.0 should be in REST.
 At this age and times, REST and standardization can never be in the same paragraph without mentioning JSONAPI.

 JSONAPI is a widely spread format or API specification that specifies how a client should request for a resource and conversely how a server should respond with resources.
 The beauty of JSONAPI is that it excels at readability, flexibility and discoverability and greatly improves on efficiency by minimizing the number of requests and responses sent between the clients and the server.
 Daraja 2.0 should definitely be written according to the JSONAPI format, here's more on [why we think JSONAPI is great](2019-08-22-json-api-format.md).

 With a good design and use of latest community accepted API design tools, we could address documentation, sample codes and standardization issues experienced.
 Here are some of the top [API design tools](https://openapi.tools/).